WGRN98/prediction_methods/README.md

 #### data.py

 #### app.py
+This is the file that creates the dashboard that displays the graphs created during the data analysis.
+I chose to use dash at it is based on flask, so it could be run on a CS50 environment, but the CSS and HTML code can be easily condensed to a single file with the funcionality of python at the same time.
+Using plotly in the analysis and pickle to export the graphs to a file you can than make the graphs interactive in the dashboard.
+In the dashboard you can choose between total graphs for generation, load, price and weather.
+You can also see some scatter plots done and each prediction method individually for generation, load and price.

 ## Conclusions
 A large amount of the error can be attributed to daylight savings time, as the energy loads and generations see a 1 hour shift every time the daylight savings are changed.